Funeral order of service

 What is a funeral order of service?

 A funeral order of service, also referred to as a funeral program, typically provides an outline of what will happen during the funeral service.
-It is often in the form of a printed four page booklet, although it can be as many pages as you like.
-The family and friends responsible for arranging the funeral of a loved one will decide on the order of service, often with the help of funeral planners.
+It is often in the form of a printed four-page booklet, although it can be as many pages as you like.
+The family and friends responsible for arranging the funeral will decide on the order of service, often with the help of funeral planners.

 The order of service is normally placed on seats in the chapel or church, or given to mourners as they arrive at the funeral.
 It is common for mourners to keep the booklet as a memory of your loved one or for a copy of the order of service to be sent to those who cannot attend.

-How to make your own funeral order of service
+How to write your own funeral order of service

 - A photo of the deceased